 Java 8 introduced a new API for Date and Time.
-In this post, we will cover some of the features of the Java 8 Date Time.
+In this post, we will cover features of the Java 8 Date Time.

 Java 1.0 introduced support for date and time using java.util.Date class.
-This API contains a lot of issues including not representing the date as a human-readable date but point in time with milliseconds.
-We will cover some of the issues or drawbacks of the existing Date API which made way for the Java 8 Date Time.
+This API contains a lot of issues including not representing the date as a human-readable date but the point in time with milliseconds.
+We will cover issues or drawbacks of the existing Date API which made way for the Java 8 Date Time.

-Due to all these designs flaws and inconsistencies, most of the enterprise applications were forced to use third party solution like Joda-Time etc. To resolve all these issues, Java 8 introduced a brand new Date and Time API which is integrate many of the Joda-Time API features.
+Because of all these designs flaws and inconsistencies, most of the enterprise applications were forced to use the third party solution like Joda-Time, etc. To resolve all these issues, Java 8 introduced a brand new Date and Time API which is integrated many of the Joda-Time API features.

 LocalDate, LocalTime, and LocaleDateTime are the most commonly used classes in the new Date API.
-These classes provide information independent of time zone i.e we do not need to worry about the time zone.
+These classes provide information independent of time zone i.e. we need not worry about the time zone.

 LocalDate date = LocalDate.of(2018, 01,8); //2018-01-08

 Above code will represent the LocalDate for 8 January 2018.
-LocalDate instance provides a number of different methods which can be used for the most common values required while working to Date.
-We will cover some of the methods in this section.
+LocalDate instance provides several methods which can be used for the most common values required while working to Date.
+We will cover methods in this section.